ourskyai/oursky-examples/python-custom-image-processing-container/README.md

 This generates the server stub and Docker Compose configuration.

 **Note:** This will overwrite the included example Dockerfile, Docker Compose, and requirements.txt.
 Use this if you need to start from scratch or generate for a new language.
+However, retain the originals for comparison.
+Your container must have a default entrypoint defined.

 To see other available languages for server stub generation, use the list command and scroll to the `SERVER generators` section:
 ```shell